musa-611-fall-2022/final-project/PRD.md

 * Select box doesn't listen to changes from Js, just from the web page, mouse or keyboard.
 So we added a trigger to attention the change event.

 * The geocoder part is from Mapbox, we failed to change the input address when we click the roof polygon in the map.
 But we have defined a variable to tell the app whether the input address is from the clicked roof polygon or the input box.

+One essential thing is that:

+Maybe the layout, font size in your personal computer don't show very well.
+It needs you to adjust your computer's system zoom size in the Setting.

+We failed to solve this problem.